kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/kubernetes_services/_index.md

        servicePort: 8080
    ```

-2. Configure the Kubernetes Upstream as a routing destination in your VirtualService.
+2. Configure the Upstream as a routing destination in your VirtualService.
 The following example configuration forwards all requests to `/petstore` to the Petstore upstream in the `gloo-system` namespace.

    {{< highlight yaml "hl_lines=6-8" >}}
 routes: